kaplanz/rugby/README.md

   [MIT License][mooneye.license] (dated 06 Sep 2023).
 See the project
   [here][mooneye].

+## Privacy

+The project does not collect or transmit any data.
+Any data used by the project remains solely on your device.

+See the [Privacy Policy](./PRIVACY.md) for full details.

 ## License

 This project is dual-licensed under both [MIT License](./LICENSE-MIT) and